Curiosity is a Surprising Cure

 She never returns my emails!
 I wonder if she is even receiving them.
 Maybe I should call.

 He is always late.
-Maybe I need to think twice about making my appointments
+Maybe I need to think twice about making my appointments with him.

 Can you see now, how delaying a judgment or holding it off all together and allowing for some investigation, opens the possibility for truth, compassion and freedom?
 And, here is another clue to look out for, if you are having a righteous reaction to something, consider that feeling is a definite invitation to STOP, BREATHE and become CURIOUS.
 It is extremely likely that your righteousness is born out of an emotional reaction that will not serve your desire to be a more loving and peaceful presence in the world.
 Instead of moving on that righteous impulse, try taking a few deep breaths and asking yourself, am I sure, really, sure that what I think is true, IS true?